cryptrunner49/tulipscript/CONTRIBUTING.md

 ## Acknowledgments

-Thank you for contributing to Seed!
+Thank you for contributing to TulipScript!
 Your efforts help make this language more powerful, accessible, and fun to use.
-Every bug report, feature idea, or code submission brings us closer to a better Seed ecosystem.
+Every bug report, feature idea, or code submission brings us closer to a better TulipScript ecosystem.